cloudquery/cloudquery/website/pages/docs/plugins/destinations/azblob/overview.md

 ## Example

 This example configures a Azure blob storage destination, to create CSV files in `https://cqdestinationazblob.blob.core.windows.net/test/path/to/files`.
-Note that the S3 plugin only supports `append` write-mode.
+Note that the Azure blob storage plugin only supports `append` write-mode.

 The (top level) spec section is described in the [Destination Spec Reference](/docs/reference/destination-spec).